tomslee/academic-kickstart/content/home/posts.md

 weight = 20  # Order that this section will appear.

-title = "Notes"
+title = "Scraps"

-subtitle = "I may change my mind.
+subtitle = "Notes to myself, short pieces, works in progress, and dead ends.
+All subject to revision whenever I feel like it.
 Also, an archived copy of a blog I wrote for ten years."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.